redsymbol/csv2parquet/README.md

    - delimiters other than commas
    - CSV files without header lines
  * Running `csv2parquet` on Windows
- * Porting to work on versions of Python earlier than 3.5.
-(This may never happen.)

 # About and Contact